Llŷn Peninsula: Geology

 The geology of Llŷn is complex: the majority is formed from volcanic rocks of the Ordovician period.
 Rocks of Cambrian origin occur south of Abersoch.
 Numerous granite intrusions and outcrops of rhyolite form prominent hills such as Yr Eifl, whilst gabbro is found at the west end of Porth Neigwl.
 The western part of the peninsula (northwest of a line drawn from Nefyn to Aberdaron) is formed from Precambrian rocks, the majority of which are considered to form a part of the Monian Complex and thus to be closely related to the rocks of Anglesey.
 Numerous faults cut the area and a major shear zone – the Llyn Shear Zone – runs northeast to southwest through the Monian rocks.
-In 1984 there was an earthquake beneath the peninsula, which measured 5.4 on the Richter Scale and was felt in many parts of Ireland and western Britain.
+In 1984 there was an earthquake beneath the peninsula, which measured 5.4 on the Richter scale and was felt in many parts of Ireland and western Britain.

 The area was overrun by Irish Sea ice during the ice ages and this has left a legacy of boulder clay and of meltwater channels.

 Protected sites

 Llŷn is notable for its large number of protected sites, including a national nature reserve at Cors Geirch, a National Heritage Coastline and a European Marine Special Area of Conservation, and 20 Sites of Special Scientific Interest.
-The peninsula is home to a rare species of mason bee, found nowhere else.
+The peninsula is home to a rare species of mason bee (Osmia xanthomelana), found nowhere else.
 Much of the coastline and hills are part of the Llŷn Area of Outstanding Natural Beauty.
 The Llŷn Coastal Path, a long distance footpath, enables walkers to fully explore both coasts of the peninsula.